4 Children of Wilfred and Ruth (Jennings) Bigelow:

 beat.
 He was fascinated by this idea.

-effect as a prod.
-This was the genesis of the first electrical pacemaker
+same effect as a prod.
+This was the genesis of the first

-of human patients around the world.
-A paper on the subject was first
+thousands of human patients around the world.
+A paper on the

-in October 1950.
-The early pacemakers were external, with the first operation
+Boston in October 1950.
+The early pacemakers were external, with

 for an implant occurring in